PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   transactional shape and constant-ownership guards;
 - `0cfc1ef9` moves exact-grid quantized MaxPool cleanup to one indexed owner with transactional topology, grid, and metadata guards;
+- `e3dde5a4` moves canonical quantized Logistic cleanup to one indexed owner with transactional topology, grid, and metadata guards;
-- the current checkpoint moves canonical quantized Logistic cleanup to one indexed owner with transactional topology, grid, and metadata guards.
+- the current checkpoint moves canonical last-axis quantized Softmax cleanup to one indexed owner with transactional option, grid, and metadata guards.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain